 Sponsored by the F. Albert Cotton Endowment Fund

-Kiplinger will present her award address before the Division of Inorganic Chemistry.
+Sneddon will present his award address before the Division of Inorganic Chemistry.